jquery/contribute.jquery.org/pages/repo-maintainers-guide.md

 ### Merging a Pull Request

 We do not use merge commits in the jQuery repositories.
-Instead we rebase, amend, or cherry pick commits to create a clean, linear history.
+Instead we rebase, amend, or cherry-pick commits to create a clean, linear history.

 In order to accomplish this, you can check out the pull request branch, and then rebase it on master.